GreatTreeGames/hugoportfoliotest/content/Projects/1732755208188-Squareforce/index.md

 I also animated all of the attacks myself in addition to adding squash-and-stretch and 'facial animations' to the ships!
 If I had kept going, I was planning for the lore of the game to involve a toy story-like premise in which some bizarre space physics made the ships slightly alive, but only while not being observed (in a nod to quantum physics's wave-particle duality).
 I used blender shapekeys to animate all the facial expressions of the spaceships, and I used both blender and unity's built-in animation editor to edit all of the squareforce-based attacks.
 I carefully studied other fighting games frame-by-frame to better understand concepts like key poses, contrast against background elements, anticipation, and visual communication of the impact of the hits- in addition to referencing the frame times of common archetypes of attacks for balance purposes.

-## Environment Art
+## Environment Art and VFX Art

 Since my art was low-poly, I relied a lot on lighting and VFX to visually distinguish my stages from one another.
 I made use of unity's post-processing stack and experimented a lot with materials to visually define the objects in the stages.
 I wanted them to be atmospheric, but I also didn't want them to hurt the player's ability to see and understand what was going on.
 So I used very high contrast particle systems at the edges of certain objects to define them better, and I also would light the spaceships separately with non-scene lighting in some of the stages.
 I also really enjoyed making all of the dust, plasma and explosion effects with unity shuriken!

-VFX ART

-3D UI ART

 # OTHER TASKS:

-SOUND DESIGN

 ## Production Scheduling, Publisher Relations and Market Research

 While I was running the live promotion circuit for my game, I also managed my own social media presence, production schedule, and market research efforts.
 I collected sales data and other metadata about various types of fighting games to try and analyze my niche and understand a budget and release strategy.
 I also was briefly in talks with 2 publishers who helped me refine my market research and brand identity.

-LIVE PROMOTION

 ## External Content Commissioning (Musicians)

 The only piece of Squareforce that I did not directly create myself was the music- I reached out to several musicians including popular YouTube musician Argofox and an independent musician from the UK.
 Music from both of them appears in the game!

-SOCIAL MEDIA MARKETING